-Projections of fluorinated gas emissions as part of emissions from the Industrial Processes and Solvent Use sector are balanced until 2050.
+Projections of fluorinated gas emissions, as a part of the Industrial Processes and Solvent Use sector emissions, are accounted for up to 2050.

 Projections of F-Gases emissions were calculated based on the approved EU legislative - Regulation (EU) No 517/2014 of the European Parliament and of the Council of 16 April 2014 on fluorinated greenhouse gases and repealing Regulation (EC) No 842/2006, Annex III as follow (Table 3.8).